jsy1218-zz/cypa-yeps-website/README.md

 #### min bar

-The deployed website (e.g. [Github site](https://jsy1218.github.io/cypa-yeps-website/)) MUST pass the [Google ile Friendly Test](https://search.google.com/test/mobile-friendly)
+The deployed website (e.g. [Github site](https://jsy1218.github.io/cypa-yeps-website/)) MUST pass the [Google mobile Friendly Test](https://search.google.com/test/mobile-friendly)

 #### quality bar
 The deployed website (e.g. [Github site](https://jsy1218.github.io/cypa-yeps-website/)) needs to look asethetic on the [Multi-device screen simulator website](https://www.responsinator.com/).
 This is subject to the implementer's discretion, since there is no hard line in this quality bar.
 However, any out-of-the-line HTML rendering (e.g. cannot fix the screen) should fail to meet the quality bar.